Equipment & Technology

 Each new tractor unit includes a collision mitigation system, which uses radar sensors to monitor vehicles in front of you on the road.
 If a potential rear-end collision is developing, the system alerts the driver to take necessary action and can even start to slow down the truck.Watch the video

-New Schneider trucks are also equipped with stability control, forward-facing cameras (only front facing and do not record audio) and a wide variety of other driver safety features.
+New Schneider trucks are also equipped with stability control, forward-facing cameras (

-Schneider’s fleet consists of over 33,830 Van trailers, 17,720 Intermodal containers (plus currently transitioning to company-owned Intermodal chassis fleet) and 1,600 Tanker trailers.
+Schneider’s fleet consists of approximately 37,900 Van trailers, 18,100 Intermodal containers (plus currently transitioning to company-owned Intermodal chassis fleet) and 1,600 Tanker trailers.
 With so many units available, we are equipped to keep you moving and earning.

 “The technology is just growing by leaps and bounds here.
 I don’t think any other company has what we have and a lot of it is designed to help us do our jobs better.”

 The device features a color touch screen and pull-out keypad, web browsing, text-to-voice truck route GPS navigation/directions and electronic logging.
-Electronic Logging Devices (ELDs) will be required by law soon — choose a company that’s efficiently used ELDs since 2010.
+The Electronic Logging Device mandate took effect Dec.
+18, 2017 - choose a company that's efficiently used ELDs since 2010.

 Schneider’s Van trailers and Intermodal containers now have tracking technology installed — the only Intermodal provider in North America with 100% fleet coverage — which provides continuous, real-time information regarding the location and load status of each trailer and container.
 Integration with our mobile app allows drivers to pinpoint the real-time location of units.